FROM MONT-BLANC TO LAKE GENEVA

 7 DAys - self-guided

-We offer you “a trip in the Alps, in the surroundings of Geneva” as it was called by one of the most illustrious Genevan scholars of the 18th century, Mr. Horace Bénédicte de Saussure.
+We offer you “a journey in the Alps, in the surroundings of Geneva” as it was called by one of the most illustrious Genevan scholars of the 18th century, Mr. Horace Bénédicte de Saussure.
 Our “from Mont-Blanc to Geneva lake” program offers you to discover a vast and green pre-Alpine garden.
-From the Chamonix valley, located at the foot of the Mont-Blanc, our itinerary joins the lake Geneva, until Evian les Bains.
+From the Chamonix valley, located at the bottom of the Mont-Blanc, our itinerary reaches the lake Geneva, to Evian-les-Bains.

-Here we are in the Chablais, located in Haute-Savoie (France), this massif bordering Switzerland, of moderate altitude, first belonged to the European network Natura 2000 before being able to boast the new label “UNESCO Global Geopark” awarded by UNESCO since 2015.
-This territory is thus identified for the rarity or fragility of the wildlife and natural habitats that make it up.
+Here we are in the Chablais, located in Haute-Savoie (France), this range at the border of Switzerland, of moderate altitude, first belonged to the European network Natura 2000 before being able to boast the new label “UNESCO Global Geopark” awarded by UNESCO since 2015.
+This territory is thus identified for the rarity and fragility of the wildlife and natural habitats.

-And it is also the story of a long-distance hiking trail, the GR5, which from the Northern Alps to the Mediterranean coast has built up an international reputation.
-The GTA (Gr5), the TAR (Tour of Aiguilles Rouges), the TMB (Tour du Mont-Blanc) are all mid-mountain trails that allow you to admire superb summits, from the glaciers of Mont-Blanc to the limestone of the Dent d’Oche, including the Aiguilles Rouges, the Dents Blanches, the Mont de Grange, the Cornettes de Bise…
+And it is also the story of a long-distance hiking trail, the GR5, which starts from the Northern Alps to the Mediterranean coast has built up an international reputation.
+The GTA (Gr5), the TAR (Tour of Aiguilles Rouges), the TMB (Tour du Mont-Blanc) are all medium-altitude mountain trails that allow you to admire stunning summits, from the glaciers of Mont-Blanc to the limestone of the Dent d’Oche, including the Aiguilles Rouges, the Dents Blanches, the Mont de Grange, the Cornettes de Bise…

-Discover a unique territory, with a rich heritage and a quality terroir.
+Discover a unique territory, with a rich heritage and a qualitative terroir.
 Welcome to the land of Haute-Savoie, the “Yaute” for those who know it well.